Shamli10/Shamli10/README.md

 # 💫 About Me:
-Trying to fix the problems that I created when I tried to fix the problems that I created when I..............
+Trying to fix the problems that I created when I tried to fix the problems that I created when I............

 Data Analyst @Zomato
 SQL, Tableau, Power BI<br>Data Analysis<br>Excel, Power BI